tensorflow/swift/docs/ParameterOptimization.md

       ...
 ```

 However, in Swift, this is difficult.
 Constructing a collection of parameters is difficult because parameters aren't required to have the same type: for example, a model may have parameters with types `Float`, `Tensor<Float>`, and `Tensor<Double>`.
 To represent parameters as a collection, advanced type-erasure is needed to generalize all parameter types.
-It's also not clear how parameter updates would work (at compile-time, how is it possible to identify the correct concrete `+` function for a type-erased parameter value?).
+It's also not clear how parameter update would work (at compile-time, how is it possible to identify the correct concrete `+` function for a type-erased parameter value?).

 Additionally, while we want to enable code that achieves the following:
 ```swift